 "In each of the separate studies, the approach was the same: first ask peers, direct reports, and bosses to rate managers on a number of different performance competencies; and then examine the ratings (more than half a million of them across the three studies) to see what explained why the managers received the ratings they did.
 The studies found that more than half of the variation in a manager’s ratings could be explained by the unique rating patterns of the individual doing the rating— in the first study it was 71%, the second 58%, the third 55%."

-In other words, there is limited value toward using subjective judgment to measure performance.
+In other words, there is limited value toward using subjective judgment in sales rep evaluations or to measure performance.
 That's critical news and a very legitimate reason to worry if you're using personal judgment as the main driver of talent evaluation in your organization.

 Some of these unknowns are causing problems, especially within the Millennial sector of the workforce.
 Per a different Harvard Business Review article also released last month, Millennials are predisposed to being more anxious than any prior generation.